pigimonaco/EuclidMocksPipeline/README.md

   catalogs, give galaxies in specified redshift bins, and are readable by LE3 codes.

+* Pinocchio light cones: the pipeline can process a set of pinocchio light cones.
+In this case it will be possible to compute the galaxy number density averaged over the mocks, and a random that follows this averaged number density.

 ## Preliminary scripts:

-* createIndicesForSats.py: must be run on a master catalog to create pointer of satellite galaxies to their main halo in that catalog.
+* createIndicesForSats.py: must be run on a master catalog to create pointers of satellite galaxies to their main halo in that catalog.
-  Needed to create the SDHOD.
-Must be edited to type in the name of the master catalog.
+  They are needed to create the SDHOD.
+This script must be edited to type in the name of the master catalog.

 * createFullOctantFootprint.py: creates a survey footprint for the Flagship octant.